Car Rust Proofing | Important Tips to Combat it and Prevent its Spread

 Follow up on car maintenance regularly.

-It is instrumental in performing regular maintenance on your car to prevent the spread of rust.
+It is instrumental in performing regular maintenance on your car to prevent the spread of rust rust proofing your car.
 Ensure to remove dirt and mud that sticks to the car after it rains or when you get into muddy puddles and wash the vehicle thoroughly until you’re sure the mud is removed.
 You should drain any water that collects in the drain holes at the bottom of doors, and door sill moldings, as these are key areas for collecting water.

 Peeled rust removal

 Rust begins to peel off after a stage called primary oxidation, which has become more advanced, and blisters result, which will peel off to reveal more metal surfaces.
 This newly exposed surface will also rust.
 And so, the process continues throughout your car if you leave it untreated.
 To combat car rust and stop it from creeping or developing, use a wire brush to remove rust from the car, then scrub the surface with a grinding wheel.
 Then use sandpaper until the surface is smooth.
-In the final stage, apply a primer and a coat of paint that matches the car’s color on the area until this area is completely treated.
+In the final stage of rust proofing your car, apply a primer and a coat of paint that matches the car’s color on the area until this area is completely treated.

 7 Important Steps to Protect your Car from Rust: